 Alongside from her success with Lady Antebellum, Hillary Scott has also released some faith-inspired music.
 With her mother, father, and sister, the Scott family released their first album together, ‘Love Remains,’ in 2016.
 The thirteen-track record includes singles ‘Thy Will,’ ‘Beautiful Messes,’ ‘Love Remains,’ and ‘Still.’
 At the 2017 Grammy Awards, Hillary Scott and the Scott Family’s ‘Love Remains,’ won for Best Contemporary Christian Music Album and ‘Thy Will’ won for Best Contemporary Christian Music Performance/Song.

 Hillary Scott will be in New England this summer with Lady Antebellum.
 You can see them here:

 Hartford, CT at the Xfinity Theater on June 14th.

 Gilford, NH at the Bank of New Hampshire Pavilion on June 18th.

 Bangor, ME at Darling’s Waterfront Pavilion on June 19th.

 Mansfield, MA at the Xfinity Center on June 20th.

 Be sure to download Lady Antebellum’s latest album, ‘Ocean,’ on Apple Music here.

-Stay tuned for our next installment of WCW in Country Music.
-It is set to hit our page on Wednesday January 16th.
+Stay tuned for our next installment of WCW in country music.
+It is set to hit our page in April.